BACKED-Software/mabs/app/assets/documents/How-to-view-events-and-announcements.md

 If you have trouble viewing events or announcements:

-- Make sure you are logged in to your account.
 - Refresh the page to see the most recent updates.
 - Check your internet connection.
 - If issues persist, contact our support team for assistance.